Best Nintendo Switch games

 The result is a game that feels incredibly broad in scope, with so many little touches to discover that it’s hard not to fall in love with this long-running series all over again.

-If you want to satisfy your arcade racing itch before Mario Kart 8 Deluxe blue-shells its way onto the console in a couple of months then Fast RMX is the game for you, and is a fantastic fit for the Switch.
+If you want to satisfy your arcade racing itch then Fast RMX is the game for you, and is a fantastic fit for the Switch.